Neotys-Connect/browerBased/Readme.md

 behavior, hence the need to introduce browser based techniques that simulate user behaviours with using headless browsers.

 These Advanced Actions allows you to leverage a browser based approach with  [NeoLoad](https://www.neotys.com/neoload/overview)

-* **Browser based advanced actions**

-Actions are based on the Htmlunit, a headless browser that allows to mimic user actions on the browser such as:
+Actions are based on Htmlunit, a headless browser that allows to mimic user actions on the browser such as:

 * OpenPage: Loads a web page in the browser.
 * ClickOnElementByXpath: Clicks on a Web Component by Xpath.